List of Power Rangers Mystic Force characters: Fire Heart

-The Fire Heart was an item sought by both the Rangers and the villains, which the Rangers eventually found and took back to Rootcore, where Udonna revealed that it was the last Dragon egg.
+Fire Heart is a Dragon sought by both the Rangers and the villains, which the Rangers eventually found and took back to Rootcore, where Udonna revealed that it was the last Dragon egg.
 According to a book in Rootcore that told about dragons, it said that the baby dragon could only be hatched by forcing the egg open with a hammer; a tactic of which Clare did not approve.
 When Jenji was released in "Scaredy Cat," he told the Rangers that it must be sat on to hatch.
 Clare did so; therefore when the dragon was released, it came to call her "Mama".
 She is later shown nursing him.

 In "Ranger Down," Jenji took Fire Heart into the forest and abandoned him out of jealousy.
 Phineas eventually found him, and took care of him for a brief amount of time, even going so far as to sentimentally name him "Phineas Jr." or "P.J." for short.
 Because of Phineas' care, Fire Heart called Phineas "Daddy".
 When Phineas lost the dragon, he wandered the forest, looking for 'Phineas Jr.'.
 He ran into Clare in the process; when the two realized that they were searching for the same dragon, they looked up to see him, now grown to a massive adult size.
 Due to the fact that he has taken a liking to both Clare and Phineas, Fire Heart more than likely considers the two to be his parents.

 When Imperious used Jenji to create a world wherein the Power Rangers never came into their power, it created a new timeline wherein Koragg was the egg's discoverer and dragon's keeper.
 Because of the new timeline, the dragon did not recognize the Rangers and breathed fire at them when they came too close.
 Koragg then used a spell to calm or tame the dragon and convince him to work with the Rangers.
 Fire Heart was revealed to have the power to enter the Tribunal of Magic's dimension, whereupon he did so.
 On the way there they were attacked by Necrolai, whom Fire Heart vanquished after a fierce aerial battle.
 After landing the Rangers in the Tribunal's dimension, Fire Heart quickly abandoned them.
 When the timeline had been restored to its original continuity, Fire Heart worked with the Rangers as if nothing had been otherwise.

 In "The Hunter," it is revealed that Fire Heart has the power to combine with Nick's Legend Warrior Mode to form the Red Dragon Fire Ranger.

 In the Power Rangers: Operation Overdrive episode At All Cost, Fire Heart is referenced by Andrew Hartford as the source of the dragon scale needed for the Defender Vest.
 The scale was sold to him by Toby Slambrook.
 Before it was augmented to the Defender Vest, Fire Heart's scale was stolen by Moltor and Volcon to make Volcon even stronger, but was reclaimed by the Rangers.